 Pictured Above: SEM majors Ben Huggins and Amanda Portoghese say T.G.I.F. and meet our newest members.

-Our first event held on September 17th featured student speakers:
+Our first event featured student speakers:

 Pictured above: Seniors, Ally, Emily, Harrison, Kailey, and Rachel shared their internship experiences with SEM majors and minors.
 This six semester hour internship is a required "experiential" component in the SEM major.